 Managing Cloud Identity.
 Considerations include: |

-- Configuring Google Cloud Directory Sync and third-party connectors - Managing a super administrator account - Automating the user lifecycle management process - Administering user accounts and groups programmatically - Configuring Workforce Identity Federation |
+- Configuring Google Cloud Directory Sync and implement single sign-on (SSO) with a third-party identity provider. - Managing a super administrator account - Automating the user lifecycle management process - Administering user accounts and groups programmatically - Configuring Workforce Identity Federation |

 Managing service accounts.
 Considerations include: |